Tasks

 • RUN_ONCE - this function indicates that after a successful run, your script should not run again.
 It will detect a previous success, and exit with code 0.
 Note that this will still allow you to re-run a failed task.

-These functions can be used anywhere in your script, however bash syntax such as quoting or variable expansion is not respected when Yo locates them.
+These functions can be used anywhere in your script, however bash variable expansion is not respected when Yo reads and pre-processes the script.
 So, while the following is valid bash, it won’t work with Yo:

 TASK=drgn